DreamWorks slips to loss as "Guardians" movie disappoints

 Based on William Joyce's "The Guardians of Childhood" book series, the film tracks the adventures of a carefree boy.

-The company said on Tuesday that it took a $54 million charge as it stopped production work on "Me & My Shadow," an animated 3D fantasy film about a shadow taking control of its owner.
-The movie "is not where it needs to be at this stage of production," Katzenberg said on the call with analysts.
+The company said on Tuesday it took a $54 million charge as it stopped production work on "Me & My Shadow," an animated 3D fantasy film about a shadow taking control of its owner. (link.reuters.com/zym36t)

 DreamWorks did not provide any future schedule for the film.

-"The majority of these films' profit will not occur until the second half of the year, specifically in the fourth quarter," Coleman said.
+"The majority of these films' profit will not occur until the second half of the year, specifically in the fourth quarter," Chief Financial Officer Lew Coleman said on a conference call with analysts.

 The net loss was $82.7 million, or 98 cents per share, in the fourth quarter, compared with a profit of $24.3 million, or 29 cents per share, a year earlier.

-Revenue at the company, which competes with Walt Disney Co's (DIS.N) Pixar, among others, rose 21 percent to $264.7 million.
+Revenue at the company, which competes with Walt Disney Co's Pixar among others, rose 21 percent to $264.7 million.

 Analysts had expected revenue of $216 million, according to Thomson Reuters I/B/E/S.